Treasury Best Practices for Business Continuity

 The cloud offers a very different way of thinking about business continuity planning (BCP).
 The best feature of the cloud is that it takes the entire software solution (and data) off your premises.
-Data centers used by a cloud treasury provider such as Kyriba reside in different global locations than the company offices, so your treasury system still operates without interruption even if the company offices are disabled or inaccessible.
+Data centers used by a cloud treasury provider such as Kyriba reside in different global locations than the company offices, so your treasury management system still operates without interruption even if the company offices are disabled or inaccessible.

 Further, cloud treasury providers maintain their own business continuity plans to ensure the treasury software-as-a-service is always running.
 They build in redundancy of operations, replicating the entire environment so that all the data, the user interfaces, the bank connections, and the security protocols are all available in the “backup location.”
 If done well, a treasury team should not be able to tell if they are in the primary environment or in the backup.

 It is especially important that the security is identical in business continuity mode because if that were not the case, then fraudsters would simply focus their hacking efforts on putting platforms into a backup state where systems could be more easily exploited.